rickyxyz/ride-ride/README.md

 ## About

-This is a toy project for learning how to use Storybook and React.Js in the same workflow.
+This is a toy project for learning how to use Storybook, React.Js, and i18next.
 The website is about a fictional bicycle rental shop that offers bikes and tours across the city.

+## Downfall

+While this project went well in the beginning.
+It started going downhill when I tried implementing features without a clear design backing it up.
+The form features is also still a mess because, the business process of the fictional bike shop isn't clear enough.
+I don't how a bike rental shop operates and how the booking works, so the booking form in this project reflected that.

+## Learning Points

+What I learned from this project:

+- Create the design first (or create at least the smaller reusable components like input and select field)
+- Plan the business process first, so the form isn't a mess

 ## Screenshot